 Humanities scholars always say that they can only become taxi drivers.
 Maybe they'll tell you soon, they'll become bicycle couriers?
 Well, it does not have to be that bad - in both cases.

 But the experience of the student already coincides with what Svenja Hofert currently writes in her blog: namely, that business students are the next victims of the pig cycle.
-A subject that many studied, who did not want to be as stupid as scientists, and who might end up even worse off in the end.
+A subject that many studied, who did not want to be as stupid as scientists, and who might end up even worse off.

-"Not a few still have no permanent job one year after graduation.
-Many, even women, also work as "secretary plus", ie assistant.
-Then again, there is a lot of temporary work and occupations at the level of clerks. "
+"Not a few still have no permanent job one year after graduation, and many, even women, also work as" secretary plus ", ie assistants, and then again there is a lot of temporary work and on the job level."

 Classic business studies fall away

 Hofert also mentions the reasons: There are hardly any older business economists who will be dismissed in the next few years.
 Employee and student numbers continue to rise - with steady to falling demand.